 He describes medicine as an industry operating two centuries in the past.
 The fee-for-service structure of payment resembles that used among the scattered British population of the 19th century, and paper-and-pencil record keeping belongs in the 20th century, Pearl said.
 America’s health care system is “as destined to fail as the economy of England was before the Industrial Revolution,” he said.
 “What we need is a new revolution—a revolution that’s going to change the structure, and change economics, and change the technology.”
 According to Pearl, the structure of American health care is not integrated, but fragmented along specialty lines, with poor communication and patients falling through the cracks.
 A legion of specialists treated his father, he recalled, each assuming his father had received an essential vaccine following his spleen removal, and none administering it.

 In Mistreated, Pearl uses neurophysiological research to show how context shifts perception and changes behavior.
 For example, physicians—particularly specialists—need to communicate with those in other disciplines, he said.
 “When care is integrated, you see everyone as being on the same team as you.
 As a result, you’re going to collaborate with them.
 You’re going to cooperate.
 You’re going to coordinate.
 You’re going to interact,” he said.
 “And as patients, most people assume that it’s happening in the health care they receive, but often it’s not.”

-The route to better health care, Pearl said, begins with acknowledging medicine’s shortcomings—and addressing them through a model of integrated, preventative, and compassionate care.
-The vision echoes the philosophy of Sidney R. Garfield, M.D., who co-founded Kaiser Permanente in 1945: “We need a health care system—not a disease system.”
+The route to better health care, Pearl said, begins with acknowledging medicine’s shortcomings—and addressing them through a model of integrated, preventive, and compassionate care.
+This vision echoes the philosophy of Sidney R. Garfield, M.D., who co-founded Kaiser Permanente in 1945: “We need a health care system—not a disease system.”